GiraffeReversed/edulint/docs/source/configuration.rst

 Complexity
 """"""""""

-``complexity`` enables those messages that check for overly complex code but provide little guidance on how to fix it:
+The ``complexity`` extension group enables those messages that check for overly complex code but provide little guidance on how to fix it:

 .. message-table::
    complexity